sarahdurks/readme-generator/written/README.md

 ### Description 💡 <a name="description"></a>

-description of ht project.
+a read me generator

 ### Installation 💾 <a name="installation"></a>

-Here's how you setup this project:
+Here's how you setup this project:<br />

-set up by 1 2 3
+download inquirer

 ### Toolkit 🧰 <a name="toolkit"></a>